National Disability Strategy

 - Contact Us

-The National Disability Strategy 2010-2020 sets out a ten year national policy framework for improving life for Australians with disability, their families and carers.
+The National Disability Strategy 2010-2020 provides a ten-year national policy framework for improving life for Australians with disability, their families and carers.
 It represents a commitment by all levels of government, industry and the community to a unified, national approach to policy and program development.
-This new approach will assist in addressing the challenges faced by people with disability, both now and into the future.
+This new approach aims to address the challenges faced by people with disability, both now and into the future.

-The Strategy is the result of a large nation-wide public consultation process, involving more than 2,500 people and reported in Shut Out: The Experience of People with Disabilities and their Families in Australia, and was formally endorsed by COAG on 13 February 2011.
+The Strategy was formally endorsed by COAG on 13 February 2011.
+The development of the Strategy was informed by a nation-wide public consultation process, involving more than 2,500 people and reported in Shut Out: The Experience of People with Disabilities and their Families in Australia.

-The Strategy is a ten year national policy framework that sets out six priority areas for action to improve the lives of people with disability, their families and carers.
+The National Disability Strategy sets out six priority areas for action to improve the lives of people with disability, their families and carers.
 These are:

 - Inclusive and accessible communities—the physical environment including public transport; parks, buildings and housing; digital information and communications technologies; civic life including social, sporting, recreational and cultural life.